 Yes, each student is assigned an instructor and a mentor.
 If a student has questions on a test, he or she may contact the instructor responsible for grading the test.
 Assistance can be provided for clarification of material.
 However, we cannot, under any circumstances, provide the answers to course questions.
 Because tests are open-book, assistance is provided on a limited amount of questions.
 This is at the discretion of the instructor that grades the test.
 The mentor is available to help the student with advice and counsel regarding practicums, thesis/dissertation topics, career and related topics.
 The responsibilities of both instructors and mentors are outlined in the official enrollment letter.

 35. What is the Dissertation?

 The Dissertation is a research paper required in the ND program.
 It should be between 65 to 75 pages.
 Suggested topics are provided to students.
 However, students can choose their own topic that is natural health related and not a personal experience.
 An outline must be submitted for prior approval.
-If students complete an approved project, the Dissertation may be waived.
 The Dissertation requirements are emailed at enrollment to give the student ample time for research and prepare.

 36. How do I submit an exam?
 Once I submit an exam, how long will it take for me to get the results?

 For each course you are emailed a syllabus, study guide, final test and answer sheet.
 Follow the instructions at the beginning of each exam.
 Answers are to be typed unless otherwise instructed on the exam and emailed back to your designated instructor.
 Exams are graded in the order they are received.
 Our objective is to email exams results within 72 hours of receipt.